OPERATOR REQUIREMENTS

 Cloudcroft Village Ordinance - Clovis

-City of Clovis Ordinance - Elephant Butte
+City of Clovis Ordinance - Deming

-City of Elephant Butte Ordinance - Estancia
+City of Elephant Butte Ordinance - Espanola

 Town of Estancia Ordinance - Eunice